Spin-statistics relation and the Abelian braiding phase for anyons in fractional quantum Hall effect

-Eq.(\ref{braiding}) agrees with Eq.(\ref{general spin-statistics}), but this calculation reveals the microscopic origin of each terms.
-We claim the first two terms, $s_k^{topo}$ and $s_{k'}^{topo}$ comes from the self-rotation of each quasihole stack, while the third term is due to the self-rotation of the $\left(k+k'\right)-$stacked quasihole.
-Even though this topological spin does not capture the total angular momentum of the quasiholes, it reflects the \emph{intrinsic spin} as we will justify later on.
-A conformal mapping to the plane immediately implies Eq.(\ref{braiding}) is valid on a flat surface.
-Thus for rotationally invariant quasiholes, this formula gives a braiding phase of $2\pi\nu kk'$ for an adiabatic braiding of a $k$-stacked anyon around a $k'$-stacked anyon.
+This topological spin originates from an \emph{intrinsic spin} that we will justify later.
+While Eq.(\ref{braiding2}) agrees with Eq.(\ref{general spin-statistics}), our calculation reveals the microscopic origin of each term.
+For rotationally invariant quasiholes, this formula gives a braiding phase of $2\pi\nu kk'$ for an adiabatic braiding of a $k$-stacked anyon around a $k'$-stacked anyon.